 - Individuals with HIV

 If there is a concern about the risk associated with participation due to underlying health conditions, the individual should consult their health care provider prior to returning to sports.

 The primary point of contact for this plan is the Athletic Director.
 Secondary contacts are the Athletic Trainers.

-All coaches directly interacting with student-athletes will wear face coverings at all times.
+All coaches directly interacting with student-athletes will wear mask at all times.
 Any exceptions to this – for medical reasons – must be approved by the Athletic Director.

-If there is a finding of COVID19 or a concern with a “Yes” answer, the student-athlete or coach should be isolated and sent home.
+If there is a finding of Covid-19 or a concern with a “Yes” answer to the screening questions, the student-athlete or coach should be isolated and sent home.

-Prior to participation in summer work-outs, parents will be required to sign a waiver form indicating that they and their child understand the risks of COVID-19 associated with participation.
+Prior to participation in the fall season, parents will be required to sign a waiver form indicating that they and their child understand the risks of Covid-19 associated with participation.
 This form must be turned in before a student-athlete can begin participation.
 Included in the form will be information about COVID-19 and safety precautions that can be taken.
 This will be similar to the education and sign-off forms for concussion and sudden cardiac arrest.

 Coaches will encourage any student-athlete who feels sick to remain home.